 The Project would subdivide the remaining property into four individual lots ranging in size from 20,000 to 25,000 square feet.
 The Project includes four six-bedroom detached residential units and four two-bedroom detached accessory dwelling units, one of each type on each proposed lot.
-Each residential unit includes bedrooms with individual bathrooms and counter space with a sink.
+Each residential unit includes bedrooms, a kitchen sink and counter space, as well as individual bathrooms.
 A full kitchen, laundry room, living room, dining room, and office space are provided in each unit and will be shared among occupants.
-The six-bedroom residential units will be two stories, totaling 3,139 square feet, while the ADUs will be 1,008 square feet.
+The six-bedroom residential units will be two stories, totaling 3,518 square feet, while the ADUs will be 1,130 square feet.
 For comparison, most homes in the neighborhood are 1,000-1,200 square feet.